Record-setting Navy QB Perry will get NFL shot with Dolphins

 “It means a lot,” Perry says, “because I know a lot of guys that I played with in the past who didn’t get the opportunity, but definitely had the talent.”

-The son of two Army veterans, Perry will still owe the Marines two years of active duty whenever his NFL career ends.
+The son of two Army veterans, Perry will still owe the Marines five years of active duty whenever his NFL career ends.

 The Dolphins list Perry as a running back, but they’re also expected to give him a look as a slot receiver and kick returner.
 He trained as a receiver in the weeks leading up to the draft, and that was his position at the NFL combine.